 2. The total value of all grants and scholarships received by the recipient to attend the institution.

 (6) Application.
-If funds are designated in the General Appropriations Act, the Department will solicit from all eligible institutions an application for participation in the program.
-Application materials will be made available at https://www.fldoe.org/academics/career-adult-edu/funding-opportunities/bySeptember15.
-The first review date will
+If funds are designated in the General Appropriations Act, the Department will solicit eligible institutions for participation in the program.
+Application information will be made available at

 (a) The institutional applications shall include: